IceSandwich/IceToolbag/README.md

 ## Known Issues :bug:

 - While dragging the value, it seems blender costs lots of memory due to cache manager of blender.

-- Seldom blender crash when dragging the value
+- Seldom blender crash while dragging the value.

+- Render sequences with g'mic effect:

+  1. Click `Bake all frames` manually for each richstrip.

+  3. Now render animation.

+  Otherwise, you will see some errors or nothing.

 ## Last things...  :blush: